ric2b/Vivaldi-browser/chromium/net/docs/bug-triage-suggested-workflow.md

   it Type-Bug-Security.
-If it has privacy implication (History, cookies discoverable by an entity that shouldn't be able to do so, incognito state being saved in memory or on disk beyond the lifetime of incognito tabs, etc), mark it Cr-Privacy.
+If it has privacy implication (History, cookies discoverable by an entity that shouldn't be able to do so, incognito state being saved in memory or on disk beyond the lifetime of incognito tabs, etc), mark it with component Privacy.

-* For bugs that already have a more specific network label, go ahead and remove the Cr-Internals-Network label and move on.
+* For bugs that already have a more specific network component, go ahead and remove the Internals>Network component and move on.

 * Try to figure out if it's really a network bug.
-See common non-network labels section for description of common labels needed for issues incorrectly tagged as Cr-Internals-Network.
+See common non-network components section for description of common components for issues incorrectly tagged as Internals>Network.

-* If it's not, attach appropriate labels and go no further.
+* If it's not, attach appropriate labels/components and go no further.

-* If it may be a network bug, attach additional possibly relevant labels if any, and continue investigating.
-Once you either determine it's a non-network bug, or figure out accurate more specific network labels, your job is done, though you should still ask for a net-internals dump if it seems likely to be useful.
+* If it may be a network bug, attach additional possibly relevant component if any, and continue investigating.
+Once you either determine it's a non-network bug, or figure out accurate more specific network components, your job is done, though you should still ask for a net-internals dump if it seems likely to be useful.

-* Note that ChromeOS-specific network-related code (Captive portal detection, connectivity detection, login, etc) may not all have appropriate more specific labels, but are not in areas handled by the network stack team.
+* Note that ChromeOS-specific network-related code (Captive portal detection, connectivity detection, login, etc) may not all have appropriate more specific subcomponents, but are not in areas handled by the network stack team.
 Just make sure those have the OS-Chrome label, and any more specific labels if applicable, and then move on.

 * Gather data and investigate.
     * Remember to add the Needs-Feedback label whenever waiting for the user to